MD2Korg/software.md2k.org/content/under-the-hood/mcerebrum/architecture.md

 Our initial implementation serialized measurements from sensors into individual messages before sending them through DataKit; however, once the data rate exceeded 150 hertz (on a Samsung S4), the system queues overflowed and the system began losing data.
 We adopt a micro-batching design where data is shared for computation in small batches that introduces a small latency, but significantly reduces system overload.

-\Cref{fig:overloading_memory} shows the effects of various choices of micro-batching latency on the frequency of data the system can process and the CPU cost associated with it.
+This figure shows the effects of various choices of micro-batching latency on the frequency of data the system can process and the CPU cost associated with it.
 We note that the IPC communication buffer size is limited to 1 MB.
 While introducing micro-batching helps reduce system load, it affects applications that need real-time data.
 Among them, the most delay sensitive is the Plotter for visualizing sensor data such as ECG, accelerometers, and gyroscopes.
 We choose a latency of one second that provides a bandwidth of 450 hertz for a CPU load of 17 percent.
 There is a noticeable delay in rendering the plots of sensor data in visualization, but it is acceptable for most purposes.

 #### Effects of Buffer Size on System Load